19hours/sg-statutes/Acts/Private Lotteries Act.md

 (b) for penalties not exceeding a fine of $20,000 or imprisonment for a term not exceeding 12 months or both for each offence.

-### Repeal

-33\.
-The Private Lotteries Act (Cap.
-250) and the Private Lotteries (Amendment) Act 2006 (Act 16 of 2006) are repealed.

 ### Consequential amendments to other written laws

-34\.—(1) The provisions of the Acts specified in the first column of the Schedule are amended in the manner set out in the second column thereof.

-(2) Any written law or document referring to the repealed Act shall, as far as may be necessary for preserving its effect, be construed as referring or as including a reference to this Act.
+33\.—(1) Any written law or document referring to the repealed Act shall, as far as may be necessary for preserving its effect, be construed as referring or as including a reference to this Act.

-(3) In this section, “repealed Act” means the Private Lotteries Act (Cap.
+(2) In this section, “repealed Act” means the Private Lotteries Act (Cap.
 250, 1985 Ed.) repealed by this Act.

+[34

 ### Savings and transitional provisions

-35\.—(1) Any permit granted under section 4 of the repealed Act before the appointed day, being a permit that is in force immediately before that date, shall, unless suspended or revoked —
+34\.—(1) Any permit granted under section 4 of the repealed Act before 1st April 2011, being a permit that is in force immediately before that date, shall, unless suspended or revoked —

 (a) be deemed to be a permit granted by the Permit Officer under section 8 of this Act;

 (b) expire on the date it would have expired had this Act not been enacted; and

-(c) be subject to those conditions imposed on it under section 5 of the repealed Act in force immediately before the appointed day, as if those conditions had been imposed by the Permit Officer under section 9 of this Act.
+(c) be subject to those conditions imposed on it under section 5 of the repealed Act in force immediately before 1st April 2011, as if those conditions had been imposed by the Permit Officer under section 9 of this Act.

-(2) Unless an election is made under subsections (3) and (4), a promoter with a deemed permit under subsection (1)(a) shall, for a period of one month after the appointed day or such longer period not exceeding 3 months as the Minister for Finance may notify in theGazette(referred to in this section as the transitional period), continue to pay duty in respect of the total amount accruing from the operation of fruit machines under section 7 of the repealed Act in force immediately before the appointed day.
+(2) Unless an election is made under subsections (3) and (4), a promoter with a deemed permit under subsection (1)(a) shall, for a period of one month after 1st April 2011 or such longer period not exceeding 3 months as the Minister for Finance may notify in theGazette(referred to in this section as the transitional period), continue to pay duty in respect of the total amount accruing from the operation of fruit machines under section 7 of the repealed Act in force immediately before 1st April 2011.

 (3) A promoter of a private lottery under subsection (2) may make an irrevocable election to pay duty under section 15 before the expiration of the transitional period.

 (4) A promoter of a private lottery who makes an election under subsection (3) shall notify the Commissioner, whether in writing or otherwise, of such election and the date from which it is ready to pay duty under section 15.

-(5) The Commissioner may, by notice in writing, require any promoter of a private lottery with a permit that is in force immediately before the appointed day to —
+(5) The Commissioner may, by notice in writing, require any promoter of a private lottery with a permit that is in force immediately before 1st April 2011 to —

 (a) provide such information or document; or